PCSX2/pcsx2/pcsx2/Docs/PCSX2_FAQ.md

 ### I have a controller here.
 Is it supported?
 For Windows users running LilyPad, PCSX2 will ship with XInput bindings already created.
 This will automatically work with an Xbox One controller or any other XInput controller.
 Bindings can easily be made for DirectInput controllers, such as Xbox 360 controllers.
 PS3, PS4, or Switch Pro controllers should be set up using a compatibility software, such as Steam's Big Picture mode.

 For Linux users running OnePad, PCSX2 will automatically detect and bind controls to any recognizable controller.
-Unfortunately, if your controller is not automatically recognized and bound, your options are limited, as OnePad only allows manual control binding to your keyboard and mouse.
+If your controller is not automatically detected, you can try using Onepad Legacy to manually bind controls for it.

 <div class="page"/> <!-- Because PDFs are terrible -->